 For more information on alternative treatments, talk to your doctor or a qualified healthcare provider, or contact the Alzheimer Society of Canada at [email protected].
-Our Research and KTE (Knowledge Transfer and Exchange) staff will respond to your query.
+Our staff will respond to your query.
 Please note that the Alzheimer Society does not give endorsements or medical advice.

 What is considered an alternative treatment?

 Alternative treatments are generally non-pharmacological, meaning they do not involve drugs.

 Alternative treatments might help you

 For instance, you might benefit from therapies that can help you reduce stress and manage some of your symptoms – without the risks of a medication's side effects.